What Is The Problem Of Induction

 Bayesian Approaches and Machine Learning

 Bayesian methods, mentioned earlier as a response to the problem of induction, have gained significant traction in the field of machine learning.
-Machine learning algorithms often rely on inductive reasoning to learn from data and make predictions.
+Think about it: machine learning algorithms often rely on inductive reasoning to learn from data and make predictions.
 Bayesian approaches provide a framework for updating these predictions as new data becomes available, offering a more nuanced and probabilistic approach to inductive inference.
-However, even with Bayesian methods, the problem of induction lingers in the assumptions underlying the choice of prior probabilities and the structure of the models used.
+Still, even with Bayesian methods, the problem of induction lingers in the assumptions underlying the choice of prior probabilities and the structure of the models used.

 The Replication Crisis in Science